The catalytic converter is an important part of your car’s emission system.

 Your on-board diagnostic system — which comes standard in all cars and trucks manufactured since 1996 — tests the catalytic converter automatically.
 Oxygen and air-to-fuel ratio sensors monitor the efficiency of the catalytic converter by monitoring the gas levels in your exhaust.
 If too much pollution is coming out of your tailpipe, your check engine light will come on.

 The most common reason for a catalytic converter to fail is because a related part fails — most often, a faulty spark plug.
 (Bad plugs can cause unburned gas to overheat inside the catalytic converter.)
 These plugs are inexpensive and easy to replace, so if you have a bad spark plug, be sure to take care of it before it causes damage.
+Read our blog post on the topic to learn how (and when) to change spark plugs.

 #3: Fuel efficiency drops suddenly.